konpyutaika/nigoapi/pkg/nifi/docs/ParameterContextsApi.md

 > ParameterContextUpdateRequestEntity SubmitParameterContextUpdate(ctx, contextId, body)
 Initiate the Update Request of a Parameter Context

 This will initiate the process of updating a Parameter Context.
-Changing the value of a Parameter may require that one or more components be stopped and restarted, so this acttion may take significantly more time than many other REST API actions.
+Changing the value of a Parameter may require that one or more components be stopped and restarted, so this action may take significantly more time than many other REST API actions.
 As a result, this endpoint will immediately return a ParameterContextUpdateRequestEntity, and the process of updating the necessary components will occur asynchronously in the background.
 The client may then periodically poll the status of the request by issuing a GET request to /parameter-contexts/update-requests/{requestId}.
 Once the request is completed, the client is expected to issue a DELETE request to /parameter-contexts/update-requests/{requestId}.

 ### Required Parameters